Aschaffenburg: Subdivision

-Nilkheim and Leider are the only Stadtteile which are located on the left bank of the river Main.
+Nilkheim and Leider are the only Stadtteile that are located on the left bank of the river Main.

 Neighbouring communities

 The following municipalities border Aschaffenburg (clockwise, from the north): Johannesberg, Glattbach, Goldbach, Haibach, Bessenbach, Sulzbach am Main, Niedernberg, Großostheim, Stockstadt am Main and Mainaschaff.

 History

 Etymology

 The name Aschaffenburg (Ascaffaburc, Ascapha or Ascaphaburg in the Middle Ages) originally meant "castle at the ash tree river" deriving from the river Aschaff that runs through parts of the town.

 Pre-history to Middle Ages

 The earliest remains of settlements in the area of Aschaffenburg date from the Stone Age.

 Aschaffenburg was originally a settlement of the Alamanni.
 Roman legions were stationed here.
 In c.
 700 AD, the Ravenna Cosmography names two settlements in region: Uburzis (Würzburg) and Ascapha (Aschaffenburg).

 Around 550, the area had been conquered by the Franks, and their Hausmeier built a castle here.
 In the 8th century, a Benedictine monastery was founded, dedicated to St. Michael, reportedly by Saint Boniface.
 This became the Kollegiatstift St. Peter und Alexander in the second half of the 10th century (957).
 In 869, King Louis the Younger married Liutgard of Saxony at Aschaffenburg.
 She also died here in 885 and was later laid to rest with her daughter Hildegard in the Stiftskirche.
 Ascaffinburg is mentioned first in 974 in a gift document by Otto II, in which he gave several villages including Wertheim am Main and a stretch of forest in the Spessart to the collegiate church.

 In the Middle Ages the town was known as Ascaffaburc, Ascapha or Ascaphaburg.
 A stone bridge over the Main was reportedly built by Archbishop Willigis in 989, who also made the town his second residence.
 The town (referred to in 975 as a civitas) was part of the Archbishopric of Mainz from 982, when Duke Otto died.
 A Vizedom is mentioned for the first time in 1122 as the top local representative of the Archbishop.
 In 1292 a synod was held here, and in 1447 an imperial diet, preliminary to that of Vienna, approved a concordat (sometimes called the Aschaffenburg Concordat).
 In the German Peasants' War (1525), the town backed the losing side.